A Kernel Two-sample Test for Dynamical Systems: Appendix

-and well investigated.
 To perform kernel two-sample testing, we slightly change the parameters in the Lorenz system by decreasing the coefficient in \eqref{eq:lorenz1} from $10$ to $6$ to obtain a second slightly different system.
 The mixing analysis is done for both systems.
-The two systems are similar to each other, and yield similar looking attractors, which can be interpreted as the stationary probability distribution of the state.
+The attractors of both systems look optically very similar.
+The attractor can be interpreted as the stationary probability distribution of the state in some sense.

-\subsection{Mixing properties}
+\subsubsection{Mixing properties}

-We estimate the mixing properties of the Lorenz system in the weak MMD-mixing sense for one time shift $a$ (\cf Sec.5).
+We estimate the mixing properties of the Lorenz system in the MMD-mixing sense for one time shift $a$ (\cf Sec.5).

 \textbf{Initial points:} We sample from an uniform distribution $\mathcal{U}([-0.5, 0.5]\times [-0.5, 0.5] \times [20, 21] )$ to initialize the starting point $X_0$.

 \textbf{Data:} We use a standard ODE solver\footnote{ode45 in Matlab} to obtain a solution to the Lorenz system.
 Due to variable step sizes within the solver, we interpolate the solution to obtain samples with a fixed discretization in time.
 We consider the time horizon $t \in [0 , 200]$ and create $2001$ samples (with a fixed time step of $0.1$).